Funz/funz.org/docs/_docs/plugin.md

   * cleaning of directory after calculation is done to suppress big files,
   * support for efficient kill running calculation (in case the connected front-end ask for):
     * if your script creates a 'PID' file, all integers written inside will be used as arguments for `taskkill` or `kill -9` commands,
-    * if your script creates a 'KILL.bat' or 'KILL.sh 'file, it will be launched.
+    * if your script creates a 'KILL.bat' or 'KILL.sh' file, it will be launched.
 6. Provide (at least) one __non-parametric__ test case in __'src/test/cases/MyTestCase.in/'__, containing all input files of this test case (without any parameter), including the main file which is passed as first argument to the '.sh' script:
   * then, launch the simulation on all test cases (one in each 'src/test/cases/' subdirectory)
         - possibly by calling `ant run-reference-cases` (which will use the previous script),